AIIIXIII/VoiceMemo/README.md

 # VoiceMemo
-speech to text memo generator
+speech to text memo generator in python.